 Homeowners are often surprised to learn that their homeowners’ association may be able to foreclose on their home.
 HOA’s may be able to seek foreclosure in Florida for missed payments or failure to maintain the property.
 Additionally, there may be other grounds set forth in the Association’s declarations and by-laws.
 In many instances, an HOA foreclosure in Florida will even involve homes with no mortgage or other liens.
 Fortunately, homeowners who have fallen behind on HOA payments still have rights to challenge the foreclosure.
-If you need to stop an HOA foreclosure in Florida, contact Florida Law Advisers to speak with an HOA foreclosure attorney.
+If you need to stop an HOA foreclosure in Florida, contact Florida Law Advisers, P.A., to speak with an HOA foreclosure attorney.

 Can the HOA File Foreclosure in Florida?

 Banks are not the only institutions that seek to foreclose on homes in Florida.
 Thousands of foreclosure cases are filed by homeowner’s associations in Florida each year.
 HOA’s are very aggressive, in some cases seeking foreclosure when the homeowner is only a few dollars behind on their bill.
 Further, it is not uncommon to have a balance of only $100 increase to over $5,000 after the HOA adds their late fees, interest, and attorney fees.
 Fortunately, some options can help prevent an HOA foreclosure sale.

 Similar to banks, the homeowner’s association will need to file a foreclosure case in court and receive approval from a judge before the home is foreclosed.
 See Florida Statute 720.3085.
 During the court process, the homeowner will have an opportunity to raise defenses and challenge the foreclosure.